francoisforster/gedcom-cleanup/README.md

 It can also perform some validation on individuals, such as ensuring that sources are specified for all events (birth, death, marriage) that took place at a particular place.

-For convenience, executable jars are provided to perfrom cleanup and comparison (only java runtime is needed to run):
+For convenience, executable jars are provided to perform cleanup and comparison (only java runtime is needed to run):
 * ```java -jar gedcom-cleanup.jar <Input GEDCOM filename> <Starting Individual Reference Id> <Output GEDCOM filename>```
 * ```java -jar gedcom-compare.jar <Input GEDCOM filename> <Starting Individual Reference Id> <Other Input GEDCOM filename> <Starting Individual Reference Id from Other GEDCOM file>```